How Many Miles Should a Used Engine Have? The Complete Mileage Guide

 4. VIN Matching and Compatibility

-Perfect compatibility matters more than saving a few thousand miles.
-A VIN-matched engine ensures proper fit and function.
+Proper compatibility matters more than saving a few thousand miles.
+A VIN-matched engine helps ensure proper fit and function.

 5. Warranty Coverage

-A tested engine with a 3-year warranty at 80,000 miles is a better investment than an untested engine with no warranty at 60,000 miles.
+A tested engine with a 3-year warranty at 80,000 miles may be a better investment than an untested engine with no warranty at 60,000 miles.

 Mileage Recommendations by Vehicle Type